MikeDigitize/Getting_Started_With_TDD/README.md

 [MDN - JavaScript Math.random().](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)

 And we write a test to get the first 5 balls and ensure they're between 1 and 50.
-Fortunately Jest comes equipped with matchers for these type of checks.

 Write the test, then do enough to make the test pass.